Samsung Galaxy Tab S11 Ultra vs Galaxy Tab S11: Ultra big!

 Bordering laptop territory

 The big (pun intended) difference between these two is obviously the size.
 The Galaxy Tab S11 Ultra is a monster with its 14.6-inch display, actually larger than the screen of the laptop this comparison is being written on.
-With great size comes great weight when we're in the land of tablets.
-The Galaxy Tab S11 Ultra is expected to weigh around 700 grams, which is a lot for a tablet but quite good for a laptop.
-If we include a keyboard accessory, the weight will probably be under a kilo still, so not bad as a laptop replacement.
+With great size comes great weight (yep, that's our variation of the famous Spiderman quote) when we're in the land of tablets.

 Our display tests will solve the riddle of how bright these two can get and whether or not there's a difference between the vanilla and the Ultra models, so stay tuned for that.
-In terms of biometrics, we expect both devices to feature under-display optical fingerprint scanners, just like their respective predecessors.
+In terms of biometrics, both devices feature under-display optical fingerprint scanners, just like their respective predecessors.

 Keyboard and Stylus